-As Founder and CEO of Tony Fay Public Relations LLC (TFPR), Fay leads one of the highest-profile and most respected public relations agencies in North Texas.
+As Founder and CEO of Tony Fay Public Relations LLC (TFPR), Fay leads the nationally recognized communications agency.
+The firm has twice been a finalist for Agency of the Year: Small (2022, 2023) at the PRNEWS Platinum Awards, winning the honor in 2023.
 Combining a leading sports practice with a prestigious roster of non-profit clients, TFPR’s storytelling impact can be felt both through acclaimed worldwide events and heartwarming philanthropic efforts that bring communities together.

-Among its sports clients, TFPR proudly represents the College Football Playoff, PGA of America, Dallas Stars, Bowl Season, Goodyear Cotton Bowl, Red Bull Media House, Kentucky Derby and Major League Rugby.
-Also in its entertainment portfolio, the firm delivers for M Crowd, home to the beloved Mi Cocina brand, Overland Partners Architecture and Heritage Auctions.
+Among its sports clients, TFPR proudly represents the College Football Playoff, PGA of America, Dallas Stars, GF Sports & Entertainment, Goodyear Cotton Bowl, Florida Citrus Sports, the American Airlines Center and Haggar.
+Also in its entertainment portfolio, the firm delivers for M Crowd, home to the beloved Mi Cocina brand, Choctaw Casinos, Overland Partners Architecture, AT&T Discovery Districts, and Heritage Auctions.

-TFPR is one of a select handful of planning partners to work on each of the first nine National Championships of the College Football Playoff era.
-The team has also led marketing communications, community impact and volunteer coordination for the North Texas Local Organizing Committee for 2014 NCAA Men’s Final Four and regional media outreach for both the 50th annual American Country Music Awards and WrestleMania XXXVIII, all hosted by AT&T Stadium.
+TFPR is one of a select handful of planning partners to work on each of the first 10 National Championships of the College Football Playoff era.
+The team has also led marketing communications, community impact and volunteer coordination for the North Texas Local Organizing Committee for 2014 NCAA Men’s Final Four and regional media outreach for WrestleMania XXXVIII, the 2023 NCAA Women’s Basketball Final Four, and twice the Academy of Country Music (ACM) Awards.

 In 2022, TFPR partnered with Pro Football Hall of Fame quarterback and ESPN Monday Night Football analyst Troy Aikman to produce Highway to Henryetta Presented by AT&T. The all-star country music festival, headlined by Blake Shelton, raised funds for Aikman’s hometown of Henryetta, Oklahoma.
 TFPR managed all aspects of the event, including soliciting high-level sponsors, booking a dozen performances, and selling enough tickets to effectively triple the town’s population during the festival.